rokrodic/uroflow/README.md

 <img src="https://github.com/rokrodic/uroflow/blob/master/IMAGES/20180118_085800.jpg?raw=true" alt="Uroflowmetry device prototype"></BR>
 Uroflowmetry device prototype</BR>
 </BR>
 <B>FOR ESP32!!!
-ESP8266 SUPPORT HAS BEEN DROPPED DUE TO LOW RAM AND COMPUTING POWER THEY HAVE!!!</B></BR>
+ESP8266 SUPPORT HAS BEEN DROPPED DUE TO LOW RAM AND COMPUTING POWER THEY HAVE!!!
+See Versions at the bottom</B></BR>
 </BR>
 <B>WHAT IS UROFLOW MACHINE?</B></BR>
 Uroflow is an appliance which measures how good your urinary flow is when emptying your bladder.
 It objectively shows patients' status to a urologist.
 It can show many things.
 The most known is an obstruction either due to benign prostatic enlargement or other reasons.</BR>